Radiologic Technologists Advisory Board Frequently Asked Questions

 4. Can I practice with a temporary license until a full license is issued?

 Virginia does not issue a temporary license, however, an applicant who is an unlicensed graduate of an ARRT approved program may be employed as a trainee under the direct supervision of a licensed radiologic technologist, doctor of medicine, osteopathy, chiropractic or podiatry.
-An application for a traineeship shall be approved by the board before the traineeship can begin and shall terminate fourteen working days after receipt by the candidate of the licensure examination results.

 5. Does your state have reciprocity?